dane8373/MechMania2018/README.md

 This team placed 8/41 at the competition.

+The code was created over a span of 24 hours, and is left in its original state to reflect the program at the conclusion of the competition

 # Mechmania Python Starter Pack

 Here's all the code you need to get started with making a bot for Mechmania in Python.
 Just do these steps: